/uses

 • iPad Pro (11-inch, 64 GB) - I use this for sketching in Procreate, light photo editing (still use the Mac for heavier Lightroom work), and for reading on the couch.

-• Fitbit Charge 3 Special Edition - for notifications from my phone, heart rate and activity tracking, but not so special really.
-The difference between this and the standard edition is the addition of Fitbit Pay to enable contactless payments.
-It looks great on paper but in practice I've only used the Pay feature once as the experience is incredibly clunky; taking out my wallet and grabbing my card is significantly faster every time.
-I've also had two warranty replacements in under two years due to failing screens… That said, when it works it's great and I'm definitely a fan of the sleeker design compared to many of the alternative activity trackers and smart watches on the market.
+• Fitbit Charge 6 - for notifications from my phone, heart rate and activity tracking, but not so special really.
+This replaced a Fitbit Charge 3 Special Edition, the only notable difference is the 3 had Fitbit Pay (contactless payment support) but I never used it as the experience was incredibly clunky; taking out my wallet and grabbing my card or unlocking my phone was significantly faster every time.
+I also had two warranty replacements in under two years on the 3 due to failing screens, none so far in 18 months with the 6… I'm definitely a fan of the sleeker design compared to many of the alternative activity trackers and smart watches on the market.

 My network setup is most definitely overkill but I like it.
 I segregate traffic based on use so my IoT stuff only has the access it needs, guests can queue up tracks on the playlist and access the internet but can't access other internal systems, etc. I also like the UniFi interface (for the most part) and how easy it makes it to keep an eye on things.